Clermont Ferrand France Travel Guide

 Taxis are available at the airport for direct service.

-The streetcar (Line A) stops directly outside the station, connecting to the city center.
+The streetcar (Line A) stops directly outside the station, connecting to downtown.

 Taxis are also available at the station rank for convenience.